Distinguished Visiting Fellows

 Cristian R. Aquino-Sterling

-is an Assistant Professor in the College of Education at San Diego State University.
+is an Assistant Professor in the School of Teacher Education (STE) at San Diego State University.
 He holds a BA in Western Philosophy (Fordham University); a MA in Hispanic Literatures & Cultural Studies (Columbia University), and an Interdisciplinary Ph.D. in Curriculum & Instruction (Arizona State University).
 He has taught at various public and private K-8 schools in New York City, at Fordham University, and at the Lauder Institute of Management and International Studies (University of Pennsylvania).
-His research addresses two interrelated areas where language and discourse are seen as central elements of K-12 teachers’ pedagogical practice: (a) language demands of Common Core
+His research addresses two interrelated areas where language and discourse are seen as central elements of K-12 teachers’ pedagogical practice: (a) the assessment and development of teaching-specific

 and Next Generation Science Standards

-and implications for teacher preparation and the education of K-12 students in mainstream and bilingual contexts; and (b) the assessment and development of teaching-specific
+and implications for teacher preparation and the education of K-12 students in mainstream and bilingual contexts.
+His research has been published in Bilingual Research Journal

 ; Critical Pedagogy and Teacher Education in the Neoliberal Era